 (2) State tax is not payable in relation to —

-(a) anything that occurs by operation of this Part; or
+(a) anything that occurs by operation of this Division; or

-(b) anything done (including a transaction entered into or an instrument or document of any kind made, executed, lodged or given) under this Part, or to give effect to this Part, or for a purpose connected with or arising out of giving effect to this Part.
+(b) anything done (including a transaction entered into or an instrument or document of any kind made, executed, lodged or given) under this Division, or to give effect to this Division, or for a purpose connected with or arising out of giving effect to this Division.

 (3) The Minister may certify in writing that —

-(a) a specified thing occurred by operation of this Part; or
+(a) a specified thing occurred by operation of this Division; or

-(b) a specified thing was done under this Part, or to give effect to this Part, or for a purpose connected with or arising out of giving effect to this Part.
+(b) a specified thing was done under this Division, or to give effect to this Division, or for a purpose connected with or arising out of giving effect to this Division.

 (4) For all purposes and in all proceedings, a certificate under subsection (3) is sufficient evidence of the matters it certifies, except so far as the contrary is shown.

 [Section 145 inserted: No. 6 of 2015 s.
-48.]
+48; amended: No. 2 of 2023 s.
+15.]

 146. Development applications